kamgaE-hub/SOCProject2/README.md

 - Sign-in result
 - Time of activity

-The location appeared unusual with a Sign-In attempts coming from Lagos, but I did not treat the location alone as proof of compromise as I wanted to first understand what normal activity looked like for this account.
+The location appeared unusual with Sign-In attempts coming from Lagos, but I did not treat the location alone as proof of compromise as I wanted to first understand what normal activity looks like for this account.

 <br />
 <img src="https://github.com/kamgaE-hub/SOCProject2/blob/main/evidence/Suspicious-Executive-Sign-In.png"/>